rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 - Of the people without training in genetics who support research on human gene-editing, most favor gene-editing for treatment over gene-editing for enhancement

 __Transparency__:
   - _How much expertise do you have?_ - I have no formal training in genetics.
 I have a B.A. in Neuroscience and Mathematics.
 I've published 1 research paper.
-As for forecasting expertise, I am currently rank 64 on Metaculus, with an average Brier score of 0.061 (155 questions).
-My underconfidence is 28%.
+As for forecasting expertise, I am currently rank 62 on Metaculus, with an average Brier score of 0.061 (155 questions).
+My underconfidence is 26%.
 Subjectively speaking, I believe that I am slightly above average at making and updating forecasts.
-More about me and my biases can be found [here][about_me].
+More about me can be found [here][about_me].
-  - _What are my biases?_ - I am human ([cognitive biases][wiki_biases] apply); With regard to human gene-editing, my current belief is that it will be GOOD.
+  - _What are my biases?_ - I am human - [cognitive biases][wiki_biases] apply accordingly; With regard to human gene-editing, my current belief is that it will be GOOD.
 I am optimistic about the average human future involving human gene-editing for both treatment and enhancement.
   - _How have you atoned for these biases?_ - In this essay, I do not discuss what humanity "should do" with gene-editing, and I have attempted to control for my optimism in my forecasts on people's attitudes towards human gene-editing.
-  - _Shortcuts?_ - I voluntarily opted to limit the scope of my review by mostly operating within the results produced by my initial searches.
-I could have looked for more research.
-I did not spend much time learning about gene-editing before writing this and did not completely read all the relevant research I came across (I did, however, indicate the extent I engaged with each relevant piece of research).
+  - _Shortcuts?_ - I operate within the results produced by my initial searches, and haven't considered what fraction of the research landscape I am covering, which means I'm not sure how much I am missing.
+I did not spend much time learning about gene-editing before writing this, and I did not completely read all the relevant research I came across (I did, however, indicate the extent I engaged with each relevant piece of research).
 I admit my forecasting analyses are likely missing many considerations.
   - _Epistemic confidence?_ - I would be very surprised if someone scanned the same research literature and came to a different conclusion on people's attitudes towards human gene-editing.
-I would not be too surprised if someone's forecasts on the questions I have written differed a fair amount from mine (+/- 20%), both at the time of me submitting this and in the future.
+I would not be too surprised if someone's forecasts on the questions I have written differed a fair amount from mine (+/- 20%[^forecast]), both at the time of me submitting this and in the future.
   - _Type of support for my claims?_ Most of the claims in my review are supported by findings in the research articles I surveyed, and for the claims that aren't directly supported, I try to make it clear whenever I am speculating, such as when I am investigating causal drivers for some of the  research findings.
 I believe that my forecasting claims have less support in the sense that they are speculation about human behavior, which I do not presently know how to use the tools to understand well.
-  - _Major Inadequacies?_ - I would accuse my report of the following [inadequacies][gleech_metrics]: "Appalling prose" (wrt my writing style), "Could be" (wrt my explanations for how people's attitudes on human gene-editing will change and for how these attitudes affect human gene-editing futures), and "Stating the Obvious".
+  - _Major Inadequacies?_ - I would accuse my report of the following [inadequacies][gleech_metrics]: "Appalling prose", "Could be", and "Stating the Obvious".

 [wiki_biases]: https://en.wikipedia.org/wiki/List_of_cognitive_biases "https://en.wikipedia.org/wiki/List_of_cognitive_biases"